danielsobrado/spring-cloud-kafka-microservices/README.md

   *All distributed systems must make trade-offs between guaranteeing consistency, availability, and partition tolerance (CAP Theorem).*

+In practice, you must pick between consistency and availability during a partition in a distributed system.

+In fact, though, it is not that straightforward.
+It is important to emphasize that the decision between consistency and availability is not a binary one.
+You can even have a mix of the two.

 MongoDB is strongly consistent by default, although configuration changes can be made to prioritize availability or the split brain problem:

 **CA**: When MongoDB just employs one partition, the system is available and has high consistency.
 When a single connection and the appropriate amount of Read/Write concern are used, high consistency is obtained at the sacrifice of execution speed.
 If you do not meet these requirements, the system will ultimately become eventually available.